How to Scrape Job Postings from Indeed: A Step-by-Step Guide

 In the U.S., web scraping lives in a grey area.
 It’s not downright illegal, but it can get you in some trouble.
 When you scrape Indeed, you might face legal issues if you break the site’s rules.

 Indeed’s Terms of Service have anti-scraping rules in place.
-They don’t want bots stealing job data or job details without permission.
+They don’t want bots extracting or aggregating job data without permission in violation of their user agreements.
 If you ignore that, you risk bans or worse.

 Tools and Methods to Scrape Indeed Job Listings